 350 Greater Portland

 Members of this group are active adult allies in our Youth Engagement Working Group influencing Portland and South Portland’s Climate Action Plan with youth activists; focus on pushing for bold climate justice policy in Augusta; support Protect South Portland in the fight against local fossil fuel infrastructure.
 It doesn’t matter where you live or whether you petition, rally, build, write, sing or shout, you are wanted!
-We meet bi-weekly in Portland.
+Lead Convenor needed for bi-weekly meetings in Portland.
+Get in touch if you are interested!

 To join or get info contact: Amy Eshoo, [email protected]